Free boundary regularity for semilinear variational problems with a topological constraint: Introduction

 the inner variation equation for $u$, and the differential inequality

-(see \eqref{eq innervariation}-\eqref{eq:differential inequality} and Remark \ref{remark:criticality remark}).
-Since this set of conditions comes from considering only first order variations of either \eqref{new model intro} or \eqref{new model volume constrained}, we adopt them as our notion of critical points or stationary solutions for these models.
-In Section \ref{s:freq-monotonicity} we prove Theorem \ref{thm:main regularity theorem}-(i) as a byproduct of our study of general stationary solutions for the problem obtained by the transformation $v=1-u$.
-This latter recasting of the model, whose new criticality conditions are given by \eqref{eq modified iv}-\eqref{eq modified ineq}, allows us to see solutions as ``almost''-subharmonic functions satisfying a weak transmission condition at their zero set.
-Under this reformulation, our model is quite proximate to those in optimal partition/segregation problems, and the arguments utilize some similar tools.
-More precisely, the proof of the Lipschitz regularity for stationary solutions, Theorem \eqref{thm:holder reg for crit points}, fundamentally relies on the fact that conditions \eqref{eq modified iv}-\eqref{eq modified ineq} are enough to guarantee the almost-monotonicity of the Almgren frequency function which unlocks a series of monotonicity and unique continuation type properties that help us obtain regularity (see, e.g., \cite{CL2007, CL2008}).
-The main novel feature in this part of our analysis is a lower bound in the frequency function (Lemma \ref{lemma vanishing frequency}) which in turn implies that $v$ is H\"{o}lder continuous.
-Via a dimension reduction argument and a blow-up analysis, we improve the lower frequency bound to 1 at all points in $\{v=0\}$, therefore improving the H\"{o}lder regularity to Lipschitz regularity.
+(see \eqref{eq innervariation}-\eqref{eq:differential inequality} and Remark \ref{remark:criticality remark}). {We will defer the derivation of these conditions for minimizers of \eqref{new model intro} and \eqref{new model volume constrained} until Section \ref{s:proof-main-theorems}.} Since this set of conditions comes from considering only first order variations of either \eqref{new model intro} or \eqref{new model volume constrained}, we adopt them as our notion of critical points or stationary solutions for these models.
+We then prove Theorem \ref{thm:main regularity theorem}-(i) for critical points of the problem {under the additional assumption of a uniform lower bound of Almgren's frequency function for $v=1-u$, which we later verify the validity of for minimizers in Section \ref{s:proof-main-theorems}.} Under this latter transformation, the new criticality conditions are given by \eqref{eq modified iv}-\eqref{eq modified ineq}, allowing us to see solutions as ``almost''-subharmonic functions satisfying a weak transmission condition at their zero set, and guaranteeing almost-monotonicity of the frequency function.
+Under this reformulation, our model is quite similar to those in optimal partition/segregation problems, and the arguments utilize some similar tools.
+More precisely, the proof of the Lipschitz regularity for stationary solutions {satisfying a uniform lower frequency bound (Theorem \ref{thm:holder reg for crit points})} fundamentally relies on the fact that conditions \eqref{eq modified iv}-\eqref{eq modified ineq} are enough to guarantee the almost-monotonicity of the Almgren frequency function which unlocks a series of monotonicity and unique continuation type properties that help us obtain regularity (see, e.g., \cite{CL2007, CL2008}). {Since a uniform lower bound on the frequency function in turn implies that $v$ is H\"{o}lder continuous, the key step in this part of our analysis is improving the lower frequency bound to 1 at all points in $\{v=0\}$, therefore improving the H\"{o}lder regularity to Lipschitz regularity.} This is achieved via a dimension reduction argument and a blow-up analysis.
 Note that since the absolute value of any harmonic function satisfies locally \eqref{eq modified iv}-\eqref{eq modified ineq} (with $G=0$), Lipschitz regularity is the sharp regularity of stationary solutions.